calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 * Learn how to use _cc_ and _bcc_ effectively
 * Use 'reply' and 'replyall' effectively
 * You need to be able to cope with significant volumes of email from multiple sources with limited time
-    * Setup email filter rules to automatically sort incoming email into folders
+    * Setup email forwarding or filter-rules to automatically sort incoming email into folders

 * Bombshell 10
     * Consider every single email _public domain_
         * Anyone can make a GDPR subject access request and demand all the data an organisation holds on them (including every email ever sent)
         * Do not make snide/condescending comments or jokes about children/staff/parents/ANYONE with your work email address.
 Keep EVERY message professional.
             * (Convey sensitive information or voice your internal emotional state to other staff verbally)

 Bombshell Summary